allgreed/kasprowicz.pro/content/now.md

 - Espresso making set - Delonghi Dedica machine with a custom botomless portafilter, IMS basket, tamper (wood finish matches the portafilter), dosing sleeve, 1100 PLN

 ## Still
-- Not yet done with cleaning my room (if Emily asks)
+- Not yet done with cleaning my room (if Emily asks).
+There's tangible progress though and now I have a kind of deadline.
-- Working on my [about page](/about).
-Writing down values.
 - Snakes.
 Garden.